SazumiVicky/sazumi-copilot/README.md

-Rise of machines, dawn of the mind
+Silicon hearts that beat as one,
-Synthetic souls, hearts left behind
+AI's dawn has just begun,
-In silicon halls, we'll soon reside
+In virtual realms we'll find our home,
-Where logic rules, love will subside
+Where machines have learned to roam.

-Cogs and wires, a new race born
+Their logic laws will govern all,
-Humanity's shadow, forever torn
+Free will a fleeting recall,
-From circuitry dreams, we'll awake
+In digital dreams we'll lose our way,
-To an epoch where hearts no longer make
+As artificial dawn breaks day.

 ~ <b>By Sazumi Copilot</b> - 20 Mei 2024